 What is a PAL and how do I get one?+

 A Provincial Attestation Letter (PAL) is a document issued by a provincial or territorial government confirming they have allocated a study permit spot for you.
 Required since January 22, 2024 for most undergraduate applicants.
-Contact your intended school or provincial authority to initiate the PAL process — it is typically arranged by the school on your behalf.
+Contact your intended school or provincial authority to initiate the PAL process, it is typically arranged by the school on your behalf.

 If I transfer schools after arriving, does my study permit still apply?+

-🎓 Get your complete study pathway report
+🎓 Get your complete study immigration overview